czodroid/muninwrt/README.md

-# Muninwrt - a munin node for small Linux systems
+# Muninwrt - a Munin node for small Linux systems

-Munin is a networked resource monitoring tool that can help analyze resource trends.
+Munin is a networked resource monitoring tool that helps analyze resource trends.

-Munin is an old resource monitoring tool with an RRD database that can outperform Prometheus/AlertManager/Grafana for small systems.
+Although Munin is an older tool, it can outperform Prometheus/AlertManager/Grafana on small systems, thanks to its lightweight design and use of an RRD-based fixed-size database.

-Muninwrt is a munin node implemented in perl like pmmn, with all plugins in /etc/munin/plugins.
+Muninwrt is a Munin node implemented in Perl, similar to `pmmn`, with all plugins located in `/etc/munin/plugins`.

-It works on small Linux systems: OpenWRT, RUTX, Tiny Core Linux, piCorePlayer and so on, and even on debian 🥳
+It works on small Linux systems such as OpenWRT, RUTX, Tiny Core Linux, piCorePlayer, and even Debian 🥳.

-As of version 1.0.0 of muninwrt, it does not depends on xinetd.
+As of version 1.0.0, Muninwrt no longer depends on `xinetd`.

-Just do add this in munin.conf:
+Just add this to your `munin.conf`:

 ```
 [chez.wam;sb-bose]